-For each termly theme, a quality, age-appropriate text has been assigned to each year group.
-The purpose of this text is to ensure that pupils are reading widely and that their vocabulary increases because they encounter words they would rarely hear or use in everyday speech.
+Quality, age-appropriate texts have been assigned to each year group.
+The purpose of these text is to ensure that pupils are reading widely and that their vocabulary increases because they encounter words they would rarely hear or use in everyday speech.
 The class readers are carefully selected so that they feed pupils' imagination as well as building their vocabulary.
 The class reader can be the stimulus for writing as well as the quality text for whole class reading.